Altinity/parquet-regression/parquetify/README.md

 wget https://github.com/Altinity/parquet-regression/releases/download/1.0.3/parquetify_1.0.3_amd64.deb
 ```

+> [!NOTE]
-> **Note:** Ensure that you download the package corresponding to your system architecture.
+> Ensure that you download the package corresponding to your system architecture.
 Both ARM and x86_64 are supported.

 Install the `.deb` package: